-Important note: all recruitment documentation, including the PLS/PISC must be developed in conjunction with Research Liaison and Study Coordinator prior to submission for ethics approval.
+Important note: all recruitment documentation, including the Participant Information Sheet and Participant Consent Form must be developed in conjunction with Research Coordinator and Liaison prior to submission for ethics approval.
 Please view example recruitment documentation here.

 All researchers collaborating with TRA have an ongoing responsibility to update the registry with changes to participant contact details and zygosity information.

 In addition a clean copy of the dataset and any remaining biosamples must be lodged with TRA at the completion of the study or at a time negotiated between the two parties.

 Use of TRA must be acknowledged in all publications and presentations.
 We request the following wording be used: